 Writing blog posts isn't enough: Someone needs to actually read them.
 Your Facebook page is a good place for people to find your articles, but only if you remember to actually post them.

-Automate the process and you don't need to remember.
+Automate the process and you won't need to remember—it'll be done for you.
 Here's how to send WordPress posts to your Facebook page, without having to do anything.

 Don't use WordPress for your blog?
 Keep reading and we'll show you how to connect a Facebook page to an RSS feed, allowing you to automatically share posts from basically any website.